Construction Logistics and Community Safety (CLOCS)

-A potentially life-saving initiative aimed at reducing collisions involving vulnerable road users and construction vehicles has been released by the Construction Logistics and Cyclist Safety (CLOCS) project.
+A potentially life-saving initiative aimed at reducing collisions involving vulnerable road users and construction vehicles has been released by the Construction Logistics and Community Safety (CLOCS) project.

 CLOCS, an industry-led project sponsored by Transport for London (TfL) to reduce injuries and deaths due to work-related road risk, has developed the CLOCS Standard for construction logistics: Managing work related road risk.

 The Standard outlines a common road safety framework for use by the construction logistics industry and aims to achieve far-reaching changes in the way the industry manages potential dangers to cyclists, pedestrians, motorcyclists and other vulnerable road users.

 Outlining the Standard, Sir Peter Hendy CBE, London’s Transport Commissioner, said:

 When a developer and construction company adopts these standards, trucks delivering to their sites will have to meet rigorous safety standards and to date 58 organisations, including many of the UK’s leading developers and construction firms, now fully support the CLOCS programme.

 This hugely important work will help improve safety standards and reduce the number of collisions between trucks and vulnerable road users.

 Road safety is one of our top priorities as we work towards a 40 per cent reduction in, and ultimately the eradication of all, death and serious injury from roads.
 I would therefore, like to personally thank all of our CLOCS Champions for helping to make the UK’s streets safer for everyone who uses them.

 The CLOCS Standard is implemented by construction clients through contracts and provides a framework that enables ownership in managing road risk which can be adhered to in the same way by all fleet operators.